kellypolasek/jekyll-folio/_posts/2016-01-27-first-coding-blog.md

 ---
-title: Media Practice: A Retrospective on Weeks 1 & 2.
+title: "Media Practice: A Retrospective on Weeks 1 & 2."
 layout: post
 description: I feel like I'm a kid again.
 categories: coding blog